revdotcom/revspeech-api-docs/source/endpoints/transcript.rst

                        .. code:: javascript

                         {
-                          "title": "Authorization has been denied for this request" }
+                          "title": "Authorization has been denied for this request", "status": 401
+                        }

                        Caused by an old or invalid API Key, try regenerating your token on your `settings page`_.
 ---------------------- ---------------------------------------------------------------
 404                    Job Not Found
 ---------------------- ---------------------------------------------------------------